anystore.util

 Merge the second dict into the first but omit empty values

-Source code in anystore/util.py
+Source code in anystore/util/data.py

 dump_json(obj, clean=False, newline=False)